Pareto Frontier Approximation Network (PA-Net) to Solve Bi-objective TSP: Methodology

 The gradient for the training of the actor network is approximated using REINFORCE \cite{williams1992simple}:

 The description of the training of PA-Net is given in \textbf{Algorithm 1}.
-We start with initialization of weights and learning rates for the network and the set of preference vectors, along with other hyperparameters that are the ascent rate of the Lagrangian multipliers $\alpha$ and $[\lambda_{min}, \lambda_{max}]$ the limits for the multipliers.
+We start with the initialization of weights and learning rates for the network and the set of preference vectors, along with other hyperparameters that are the ascent rate of the Lagrangian multipliers $\alpha$ and $[\lambda_{min}, \lambda_{max}]$ the limits for the multipliers.
 The network is trained for $N$ iterations.
-At each iteration, a set of graphs $\Omega$ of size $B$ are generated.
-For each $s^j \in \Omega$ corresponding to every preference vector, $\vec{w}_k \in W$ a tour $\pi^{j}_{k}$.
+At each iteration, a batch of graphs $\Omega$ of size $B$ is generated.
+For each $s_j \in \Omega$ and the corresponding preference vector, $\vec{w}_k \in W$ a tour $\pi^{j}_{k}$ is constructed by the network.
 Based on generated tours, the objective for actor and critic are calculated.
 Then parameters of the network are updated using gradient descent.
-At the end of each iteration, the Lagrangian multiplier corresponding to each preference vector are updated in an ascent step using:
+At the end of each iteration, the Lagrangian multiplier corresponding to each preference vector is updated in an ascent step using:

-Here $\Gamma_{\lambda}(\cdot)$ ensures that the multipliers remains within the limits, i.e. $[\lambda_{min}, \lambda_{max}]$ and $\alpha$ is prespecified ascent rate.
-Although the network is trained on a fixed set of preferences $W$, it however can generalize to a larger set of preferences.
-For training of BTSP, these preferences can be generated by sampling unit vectors from the unit circle for angles in $\{0^{\circ}, 90^{\circ}\}$.
+Here $\Gamma_{\lambda}(\cdot)$ ensures that the multipliers remain within the limits, \textit{i.e.}, $[\lambda_{min}, \lambda_{max}]$ and $\alpha$ is prespecified ascent rate.
+Although the network is trained on a fixed set of preferences $W$, it can generalize to a larger set of preferences.
+For training of BTSP, we generate preferences by sampling the unit circle in $\mathbb{R}^2$.
+Since the objective functions are strictly positive, the angle for unit vectors is sampled from the interval $(0^{\circ}, 90^{\circ})$.
+A higher number of preferences, \textit{i.e.}, would lead to better performance.
+But increasing $K$ also increases training times.
+So, to keep the training tractable, we limit the number to $K=20$.

-There are a few caveats in solving Eq.~\eqref{eq:prob2} with our approach.
-The guarantees provided in \textbf{Theorem 1} may not hold because the reward constrained policy optimization guarantees convergence of Eq.~\eqref{eq:prob3} to a saddle point $(\theta^{*}(\lambda^*),\lambda^*)$ which may not lead to the global optimum of Eq.~\eqref{eq:prob2}.
-Further, a strong duality would have to be established between Eq.~\eqref{eq:prob3} and its dual form in Eq.~\eqref{eq:prob4}.
-However, in practice our approach is able to generate competitive results as presented next.
+One downside of our approach is that our network might be susceptible to local minima.
+However, in practice, our approach can generate competitive results as presented next.